-Most of the activities on the island are family or fitness oriented.
+Most of the activities on the island are family or fitness-oriented.
 Bike rentals are a popular choice offered by most resorts.
 They allow you to ride on the beach or down the paths that extend the entire length of the island.
-It’s a popular way to get around, including to dinner and the grocery store.
-There’s also a number of public parks worth visiting, including Fish Haul Creek Park and Island Recreation Center.

-The Coastal Discovery Museum is a favorite for visitors, where you’ll learn about the culture and ecosystems of the Lowcountry.
+Coastal Discovery Museum– It is a favorite for visitors, where you’ll learn about the culture and ecosystems of the Lowcountry.
 The facility has gardens, boardwalks, and historic buildings to explore.
 Miniature golf is another favorite for families.
 Adventure Cove, Pirate’s Island, and Legendary Golf are the three putt-putt establishments on the island.

 Adults can play golf or tennis at some of the 350 tennis courts and 24 golf courses.
 Many resorts include access to their private facilities in rates or can alternatively recommend a place to play.
 You can also rent kayaks and stand up paddle boards.
 Hilton Head Island Kayaking Tour allows visitors to see local wildlife.

 Where to Eat